-Course Advisory: Eligibility for English 1.
+Course Advisory: Eligibility for English 001.
 Provides fundamentals of designing exhibitions in galleries, museum, and alternative spaces.
-Students will gain hands-on experience managing all aspects of the Solano Art Gallery.
-Topics covered include selection, design and installation of exhibitions; defining the mission of a gallery; public relations; and career opportunties.
+Students will gain experience developing exhibitions for the Herger Gallery (Fairfield Campus) and Centers.
+Topics covered include selection, design and installation of exhibitions; defining the mission of a gallery; public relations; and career opportunities.
 Field trip may be required.
-Two hours lecture, four and one-half hours lab.
+One to three hours lecture.